-Thanks to Annelise for suggesting one that fits: our Baby Name of the Day is Afton.
+Thanks to Annelise for suggesting Afton as our Baby Name of the Day.

-Borrowing river names for our children might seem like a recent phenomenon, but it isn’t so.
-Jordan has been used as a given name since the Crusaders first went to the Holy Land.
+Borrowing river names for our children might seem novel, but it isn’t so.
+We’ve been calling our kids Jordan ever since the Crusaders made their way home from the Holy Land.

-It’s worth noting that the only given name in Sweet Afton is Mary:
+It’s worth noting that the only given name in Robert Burns’ poem is Mary:

 My Mary’s asleep by thy murmuring stream,